Max Kepler Player Props: Twins vs. Diamondbacks

 Max Kepler At The Plate

-- Kepler has an RBI in 25 of 80 games this season, with multiple RBI in 10 of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 32.1% of his games this year, Kepler has had at least one RBI.
+He's picked up more than one in 12.3% and driven in three or more of his team's runs in three contests.

-- He has scored in 30 games this season, with multiple runs eight times.
+- He has scored in 38.3% of his games this year, with more than one run scored in 9.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.